ErickNavarroD/NavarroDelgado_2024_VMRs/README.md

 The folders found in this repository are the following:

   -  `source/` : R Markdown files describing the analyses conducted.
-Some parts of the code were modified to protect the encoding of the variables in the studies, since these cohorts are not publicly available data.
+Some parts of the code were modified to protect the encoding of the variables in the studies and the sample IDs of the samples (specifically in the pre-processing and EDA scripts), since these cohorts are not publicly available data.
 When these modifications are present, a commented note is indicated.
+Please also note that the paths used in the analyses are relative.

 ## Citing